mattcanty/blog/content/blog/2020-11-07-handy-1password-cli-wrapper-functions/index.md

 ---
 title: Handy 1Password CLI Wrapper Functions
 date: "2020-11-07T15:10:00.000Z"
-description: Handy 1Password CLI Wrapper Functions
+description: |
+  Use 1Password CLI without having to run secondary commands for authentication.
 ---

 I quickly got bored of having to execute the login command each time I wanted a password from